Wollemi Pine Facts

 For one, the unique tree attains a highly respectable physical size.
 This fascinating species attains a maximum height of roughly 131 ft (40 m).
 However, the great majority of specimens actually average a height of approximately 82 ft (25 m).

-In addition, the magnificent Wollemi Pine has other well known qualities to distinguish it from other types of trees.
+The magnificent Wollemi Pine also has other well known qualities to distinguish it from other types of trees.
 Its bark develops with a distinctive knobby texture, along with a deep brown color.
-Further, its leaves appear as long, flat, and broad.
+Its physically distinctive leaves appear as long, flat, and broad.

 This fabulous foliage has the ability to attain as much as 3.1 in (8 cm) in length.
-Nonetheless, these only average 0.08 – 0.2 in (2 – 5 mm) in total width.
-Furthermore, it produces both male and female seed cones, which can reach 4.7 in (12 cm) in length.
+These nevertheless only average 0.08 – 0.2 in (2 – 5 mm) in total width.
+The marvelous plant also produces both male and female seed cones, which can reach 4.7 in (12 cm) in length.

 - Kingdom: Plantae